Abandoned Grove the beginning

 So on top of working to create an incredibly delicious, healthy, fresh and seasonal ingredient, I started to see olive oil as a vehicle for positive change.

-We started narrating the harvests, producing the best we could from each harvest and bringing it back to North America through dinners, talks, and classes.
-We even made a documentary about the olive oil obsession, won an award year after year, and our production would sell out.
-To this day, I still don’t feel like I have ever sold a bottle of oil, but instead shared experiences and started conversations.
+We started narrating the seasons, honouring the land and producing the best expression of each harvest and bringing it back to North America via dinners, talks, and classes.
+We even made a documentary about the olive oil obsession, won an award, and year after year our production would sell out.